-MUSIC PROGRAM
+MUSIC

-The Music Program offers intensive preparation that will assist students for entry into graduate programs and/or the world of professional music.
-The major has strong liberal arts foundation that assist students with skill developments needed for the 21st century.
-The Music program requires students to take a compilation of specific music and non-music classes designed to provide balanced intellectual preparations in keeping with the mission of the college.
+The Department of Music offers intensive preparation that will assist students for entry into graduate programs and/or the world of professional music.
+The major has a strong liberal arts foundation that assists students with skill developments needed for the 21st century.
+The curriculum requires students to take a compilation of specific music and non-music classes designed to provide balanced intellectual preparations in keeping with the mission of the College.